GabrielSlima/blog/articles/software-development-life-cycle.md

     </p>
     <p>
-        On the next articles we'll explore a bit more of each phase of this life-cycle and eventually compare some models.
+        On the next articles we'll explore a bit more of each phase of this life-cycle and eventually compare it with some other models.
         The watterfall for instance isn't used as much as the incremental model.
 That's because the incremental mode was proved to be more efficient.